 Cabinets and shelving

-While there's nothing wrong with an all-white kitchen, it really didn’t feel right for the age and character of our home.
+While there's nothing wrong with an all-white kitchen, it didn’t feel right for the age and character of our home.
 After many samples, we decided on a green-grey color for the cabinets.
 We’re really happy we went this route!
-The color isn’t dark enough to show fingerprints and grease, but it’s enough “color” to add contrast.
+It’s light enough to hide fingerprints but adds just the right contrast.

 Countertops and backsplash